webpack/changelog-v5/README.md

 The compat layer for webpack 3 plugins has been removed.
 It had already been deprecated for webpack 4.

-Some less used tapable APIs were removed or deprecated. (since alpha.12)
+Some less used tapable APIs were removed or deprecated.

 MIGRATION: Use the new tapable API.